CelliesProjects/aquacontrol32/README.md

 - XPT2046 touchscreen support.

-- SPIFFS storage support.
+- FFat storage with temperature logging.

-- Temperature logging on SPIFFS.

 - All device settings are saved in NVS.